Account settings and security

 * **Major outage**: Everything is on fire, users can't access the service or are severely impacted

-Impact levels help your team prioritize responses internally and keep users informed through status pages.
+Impact levels help prioritize responses internally and keep users informed through status pages.
 If left as "unknown," status pages will simply show the monitor as "down" without additional details.

 ## Event timeline

 The event timeline gives you the full picture of what happened during an incident.
-You can see every region status, which alert rules fired, and follow the incident's progression from start to finish.
-This chronological view helps with post-incident analysis and improves future response procedures.
+You can see every region's status, which alert rules fired, and follow the incident's progression from start to finish.
+This chronological view helps with post-incident analysis and improves response procedures over time.

 ## Incident comments